-- 1. The student must submit an application for admission (available online and in the Admissions Office). - 2.
+- 1. The student must submit a re-admit form (available in the Admissions Office). - 2.
 If another college has been attended, an official transcript of all work must be submitted with the re-admit form.
 If the student has been out for more than two calendar years, a new application with updated official transcripts from all institutions attended must be submitted. - 3.
 Before a student may begin the re-admission process, or the process for internal transfer to or from Adult and Graduate Studies, approval must be given by the Business Office, Office of Student Life, and Office of Academic Records.
 The student will be notified of any concerns that hinder this approval.